 Note: Facilitator has participants count off by the number of "elephants" that have been identified.

-Facilitator brings group back for debrief.
+Facilitator brings group back for debrief which begins with each group giving their 2 minute response.
 List responses.
 It is essential to summarize and reinforce with facts.